 Technology has evolved quite a bit over the years bringing with it several tools that have enhanced academic learning and organization.
 Applications or apps for short, are one such tool.
 There are several thousands of apps that are available for the iPad, so many that in fact, there's probably an app for just about anything you need.
-Since there are so many apps, we have composed a list of apps that we believe could be very useful:
+We have two iPads available for check out from FDL, one for the Arts and one for the Sciences, just click on which you would like to see the full list of apps on it.
+Since there are so many apps, more than we could put on a single iPad, we have composed a list of apps that we believe could be very useful:

 Dictionary!: Allows you to easily look up definitions and synonyms from over 200,000 words.